joe-bamford/transcription-tools/README.md

 # chord-detector (WIP)

-## NOTE: These scripts will only work if you install my forked version of pychord
+## NOTE: These scripts will only work if you install my forked version of pychord.

 ## List of module dependencies
 - numpy